 Insights of Huawei HiKey 960

-- Comes with Kirin 960 SoC Quad-Core ARM chip offers two versions of the processor, which are 4 x 2.3GHz ARM A73 and 4 x 1.8GHz ARM A53 cores.
+- It comes with Kirin 960 SoC Quad-Core ARM chip that offers two versions of the processor, which are 4 x 2.3GHz ARM A73 and 4 x 1.8GHz ARM A53 cores.

-- If you are looking for a 4k screen, 3GB RAM, and the Mali G71 MP8 GPU is very much capable of producing 4k.
+- If you are looking for a 4k screen, 3GB RAM, and the Mali G71 MP8 GPU can produce 4k.

 - You can connect cooling fans and cameras as well with the 40 and 60 pin connectors.